 - Specifications are high and may be difficult to meet

 You can get right into video editing with the Avidemux editor.
+This is a good Movie Maker equivalent for Windows 10.
 While the Avidemux program features a simple and bare-bones interface, it does what it advertises.
 There aren't a whole lot of options when it comes to video editing via the interface, but one area in which this software shines is the video codec options.
 You can also choose from many filters, and the tool makes it easy to trim your videos.
 Apart from Windows 10, you can use this tool on Mac OS X, BSD, and Linux.

 - Easy to use